hjalmers/generator-reno/README.md

 Getting Started
 -------------

+Create a directory for your app

+Then install the generator:

+	npm install git://github.com/socialthrills/generator-reno.git

+You're now ready to generate you new app:

+	yo reno

 This generator is not ment for public use.
 It's a tool for new developers in an existing application and not ment to create an application from scratch.

 First, clone the [reno-io repository](https://github.com/socialthrills/reno-ui)